 (This article contains affiliate links.)

 There are so many simple indoor activities for toddlers!
-Here are a few ways to help your little ones through those inside days:
+Here are a few ways to help your little ones through those inside days.
+And to join me for a fun 5-day challenge happening in January, scroll to the bottom!

 Set up toys and pillows around the room and play follow the leader, moving through the course forward, backward, marching, jumping, etc. Not only does this get them moving, but little ones are learning how to follow, and of course they love being in the spotlight when it’s their turn to lead.
 They’ll probably come up with some creative ways to move that you hadn’t thought of!